 Some of those friends include writer Aleksandar Hemon (Love Island) and David Mitchell (Cloud Atlas), who co-wrote the Matrix 4 script alongside Wachowski.
 In addition to their film work, both Hemon and Mitchell are accomplished novelists, and both appeared in an episode of the Wachowskis’ Netflix series, Sense8.

-“We could not be more excited to be reentering The Matrix with Lana,” said Warner Bros Picture Group Chairman Toby Emmerich.
+So far, it doesn’t sound like the other Wachowski sibling will be involved in The Matrix 4, although Warner Bros. seems to think the franchise is safe in Lana’s hands.
+“We could not be more excited to be reentering The Matrix with Lana,” said Warner Bros.
+Picture Group Chairman Toby Emmerich.
 “Lana is a true visionary — a singular and original creative filmmaker — and we are thrilled that she is writing, directing, and producing this new chapter in The Matrix universe.”

-Given both characters’ fates at the end of the original Matrix trilogy, the sequel will likely need to work out a clever way to reincorporate Neo and Trinity into the story.
-This shouldn’t prove too difficult for a series that’s been no stranger to mysticism and plot twists, though.
+The Matrix just wouldn’t be The Matrix without Keanu Reeves, who played hacker-turned-digital-messiah Neo in the original trilogy.
+Well, good news: Reeves is back, as is his Matrix leading lady, Carrie-Ann Moss.
+Given both characters’ fates at the end of the original Matrix trilogy, the sequel will likely need to work out a clever way to reincorporate Neo and Trinity into the story, but that shouldn’t prove too difficult for a series that dabbles in mysticism, virtual reality, and massive plot twists.